Alec12/AdTech-Second-Price-Auction-Model-Baseline/README.md

 - **Object-Oriented Design:** Flexible and modular code structure, enabling easy scalability.

 ## **Key Takeaways**
-- Developed a dynamic strategy for second-price auction bidding.
+- Developed a dynamic strategy for second-price auction bidding _limited to techniques other than machine learning_.
 - Enhanced proficiency in Python and its data science libraries.
 - Gained experience in modeling competitive environments with strategic interactions.
 - Successfully balanced exploration and exploitation to optimize outcomes.